 1. Brush up on the current problems facing college students.

 Remember when we touched on the difference in today’s tuition cost compared to that of 20 years ago?
 That is why this step matters.
 Just like you’ve been shaped by past obstacles, today’s students are facing unique problems, problems you might be able to solve!
 If you’re not sure where to start, the American Council on Education’s report collection and the American Association of University Professors’ “Issues in Higher Education” page are two great resources.
 Both of these pages are a great starting point for preparing to understand, educate, and motivate the students in your audience.

 2. Check your value proposition and your overall message for college faculty.

 This tip goes without saying: You don’t want to be presenting a message totally irrelevant to your audience.
-Just like in the last tip, when you made sure you were relatable to college students, you also need to be relatable to college faculty.
+Just like in the last tip, when you make sure you were relatable to college students, you also need to be relatable to college faculty.
 Demonstrating your passion for higher education is all well and good.
 However, you also need to be sure you demonstrate your understanding.
 The National Institute for Learning Outcomes Assessment has some amazing publications if you want to get a glimpse at the challenges for higher education as a whole.
-Conversely, if you’d prefer to start small, Cornerstone University’s article “Five Issues Facing Higher Education In 2018” is a solid starting point, too.
+Conversely, if you’d prefer to start small, the Digital Marketing Institute’s article “5 Key Challenges Facing U.s Higher Education” is a solid starting point, too.

 3. Build your speaker one sheet like an educational resume.